adnpark/TIL/2022/9월/3rd week.md

 - learned how to deal with real time issues including bug, error, and etc.
 - actually, it was first time for me to launch new features to massive users.
 - realized that QA process is way much more important than I thought, and I must get used to deal with a lot of real-time errors.

+### Sep 23

+- reminded that constructor code is not included in runtime bytecode.
+In other words, constructor function does not affect extcodesize of contract.
+- learned how to anticipate contract address from account address and nonce.